We Love Bully Breeds.

 So We Don't Want to See Them Homeless or Euthanized.

-Thousands of bully breed puppies and adults are euthanized in shelters each year, and many languish in cages and on the streets, unwanted and unloved.
+Thousands of bully breed puppies and adults are euthanized in shelters each week and many languish in cages and others are unwanted and unloved strays.
 We want to stop this cycle of suffering and death, and eliminate unplanned and unwanted puppies from ever happening in the first place.
-So, if you are a bully breed owner, we encourage you to do the right thing for your pup and for the breed you love, and get your dog spayed or neutered.
-We’ll even do it for FREE, and provide updated vaccinations, too.
+So, if you are a bully breed owner, we encourage you to do the right thing for your pup. shelter pups – and for your community, by gettomg your dog spayed or neutered.
+We’ll even do it for FREE, and provide updated vaccinations as well.

 Operation Pit Stop is a free spay/neuter program sponsored by the nonprofit rescue groups Wings of Rescue and Friends of Miami Animals Foundation, and generously supported by Tito’s Vodka for Dog People.
 In partnership with local shelters, Operation Pit Stop typically operates during a one- or two-month period, scheduling as many spay or neuter procedures as possible in the time allotted.